Dankoy/jforwarder/monitoring/README.md

    Then proceed to update to schema v13 or newer before re-enabling this config, search for 'Storage Schema' in the docs for the schema update procedure\n

    CONFIG ERROR: `tsdb` index type is required to store Structured Metadata and use native OTLP ingestion, your index type is `boltdb-shipper` (defined in the `store` parameter of the schema_config).
 Set `allow_structured_metadata: false` in the `limits_config` section or set the command line argument `-validation.allow-structured-metadata=false` and restart Loki.
 Then proceed to update the schema to use index type `tsdb` before re-enabling this config, search for 'Storage Schema' in the docs for the schema update procedure"

+8) Mimir runs as one container.
+Should run as microservices in production.
+   To read more about storage blocks - [git](https://github.com/grafana/mimir/discussions/4187)